datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ cd ../../DataLad-101
    # write the note
    $ cat << EOT >> notes.txt
-   A source to install a dataset from can also be a path, for example as in "datalad install -s ../DataLad-101".
+   The command 'datalad install [--source] PATH' installs a dataset from e.g., a URL or a path, for example as in "datalad install -s ../DataLad-101".

-   As when installing datasets before, make sure to add a description on the location of the dataset to be installed, and, if you want, a path to where the dataset should be installed under which name.
+   Just as in cloning datasets, you can add a description on the location of the dataset to be installed, and, if you want, a path to where the dataset should be installed under which name.

-   Note that subdatasets will not be installed by default -- you will have to do a plain
-   "datalad install PATH/TO/SUBDATASET", or specify the -r/--recursive option in the install command:
+   Note that subdatasets will not be installed by default, but are only registered in the superdataset -- you will have to do either a "datalad get -n PATH/TO/SUBDATASET", a plain "datalad install PATH/TO/SUBDATASET", or specify the -r/--recursive option in the install command:
-   "datalad install -s ../DataLad-101 -r".
+   "datalad install -s ../DataLad-101 -r" to clone the subdataset for file availability meta data.

-   A recursive installation would however install all installed subdatasets, so a safer way to proceed is to set a decent --recursion-limit:
+   Note that a recursive installation would install all registered subdatasets, so a safer way to proceed is to set a decent --recursion-limit:
    "datalad install -s ../DataLad-101 -r --recursion-limit 2"